mwhelan/mwhelan.github.io/Snow/_posts/2016-07-17-the-state-of-dotnet-core-testing-today.md

 	Install-Package dotnet-test-xunit -Pre

 ### NUnit
 NUnit also has beta support for .Net Core.
-In your project.json, you need to set the `testRunner` to `nunit` and add dependencies for xUnit and the dotnet-test-xunit console runner.
+In your project.json, you need to set the `testRunner` to `nunit` and add dependencies for NUnit and the dotnet-test-nunit console runner.

 	"testRunner": "nunit",
     "dependencies": {